Color quite literally colors the way we view our world. Here’s an in-depth look at what various colors symbolize in cultures around the world.

 - Lemon Chiffon: Very light yellow, like that of a lemon-chiffon pie.

 Yellow is a sacred color in Polynesia, considered to be the color of divine essence.
-In local languages, the word for yellow is the same as the name of the curcuma longa plant, which is thought to be the food of the gods.
+In local languages, yellow shares its name with the curcuma longa plant, which is thought to be the food of the gods.

 - Forest Green: Vivid yellowish-green, resembles trees and plants in a forest.